 Part of the reason ephemeral environments are so interesting is the huge percentage of the world that has at some point passed through Heroku.
 Heroku has the idea of Review Apps, which basically act as ephemeral environments for testing.
 Over time, when everyone moves to a custom-built PaaS, they often land on Kubernetes and then those companies end up looking for a similar concept to ease developer pain during staging and testing.

-Helios plays here as well aiming at easing developer pain in microservice environments.
+Helios plays here as well aiming at easing developer pain in microservice environments and specifically, Kubernetes.
 The beauty of our implementation is that the Helios SDK is installed in the applications themselves, so whether your company has successfully implemented environments that come and go, or you just need to run all your tests locally you can still benefit from Helios.

 3. Microservice Adoption Outpaces the Tooling